CyrusKashef/BK_Randomizer/README.txt

 * Shuffle Jingles: Jingles last a few seconds.
 This includes the Jiggy Jig, successfully finishing a task, etc.
 * Shuffle Music: Music is typically long and potentially loops.
 This includes level background music, mini games music, and ambient noises.
 * Include Beta Sounds: Some songs not used in the final game but are present in the data are including in shuffling for all checked categories.
+* Include Jarring Sounds: Some noises are painful to listen to repeatedly.
+Use this feature at your own risk.
 ##### Sprites & Textures
 * Shuffle Skyboxes: Shuffles the skies and the clouds of the levels.
 * Shuffle Talking Sprites: Shuffles the head sprites used in conversations.